alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 I have focused on improving internal tooling whenever I had the chance, even devoting some people full time to the task.
-But I have often failed to show the value of this investment to (other) company founders: having devs not work on features is what they really found wasteful.
+But I have often failed to show the value of this investment to (other) company founders: the general opinion was that devs were only valuable when working on product features.
-After all, product features are seen as value;
-while internal tooling is at best a necessary evil.
+After all, features are seen as value, while internal tooling is at best a necessary evil.

 For now I will offer a couple of data points in favor of my position.
-Some big tech companies (Google and Meta come to mind) have the best internal tooling, period;
+Some big tech companies ([Google](https://github.com/jhuangtw/xg2xg) and [Meta](https://dev.to/ian808/replacing-the-internal-tooling-we-used-at-meta-facebook-5hh8) come to mind) are recognized as having great internal tooling;
 this is in large part what enables them to be ahead of the competition.
 And Joel Spolsky, creator of StackOverflow and Trello, features tooling in several of the points of his legendary